TurnBench-MS: A Benchmark for Evaluating Multi-Turn, Multi-Step Reasoning in Large Language Models: TurnBench

 Each game unfolds in multiple rounds with four key phases: First, the player composes a proposed code (e.g., BLUE=2, YELLOW=4, PURPLE=3), which remains fixed for the current round.
 Next, the player queries up to three verifiers sequentially, each returning a binary judgment (PASS/FAIL) based on the verifier’s active rule.
 Then, using this feedback, the player can either attempt a final answer or skip and continue to the next round for further testing.
 The game ends once a final answer is submitted.

 TurnBench supports two game modes: \textbf{Classic} and \textbf{Nightmare}, each with Easy, Medium, and Hard difficulty levels.
 In Classic mode, verifier responses correspond directly to the selected verifier’s criterion.
 In Nightmare mode, verifiers are secretly remapped; the player queries one verifier, but the response corresponds to another verifier’s logic, unknown to the player.
 This mapping must be deduced as part of the reasoning process.
+The mode details provided in Appendix \ref{apx:game_mode_explanation}.